HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Since `$SYS.time` returns a Unix timestamp value in seconds, the group of operations defined by the `observe` element will be executed every second.

-Seventh, it is easy to implement asynchronous and concurrent programming.
+The seventh is easy to implement asynchronous and concurrent programming.

 As mentioned earlier, loading data from external data sources, starting sub-coroutines, and initiating requests can all be performed asynchronously.
 To initiate an asynchronous operation, you only need to use the `async` adverb attribute in elements such as `init` and use the `observe` element to observe events on variables.
 As shown in the code below: